akikuno/DAJIN2/README.md

 <img src="https://user-images.githubusercontent.com/15861316/274519342-a613490d-5dbb-4a27-a2cf-bca0686b30f0.png" width="75%">

-## 4. resd_summary.xlsx, read_plot.html and read_plot.pdf
+## 4. read_summary.xlsx, read_plot.html and read_plot.pdf

-read_summary.xlsx describes the number of reads and presence proportion for each allele.
+read_summary.xlsx summarizes the number and proportion of reads per allele.
 Both read_plot.html and read_plot.pdf illustrate the proportions of each allele.
 The chart's **Allele type** indicates the type of allele, and **Percent of reads** shows the proportion of reads for each allele.